When confronted by demands at odds with our best interests, we must ask: Why are we not standing up for ourselves?

 Are you one who negotiates, bargains, trades off, compromises, and doesn’t let negative feelings build up?

 The answers provide insight into whether you are aggressive, passive, or assertive before exploring personal examples and considering how to improve your communication style.

 We have many worksheets, tools, and other resources that guide and promote the development of an assertive communication style.
-Some of these are from our Positive Psychology Toolkit, which contains a collection of over 370 exercises, questionnaires, guides, and other helpful resources for the positive psychology community.
+To get you started, check out some of the following free worksheets:

 A Take-Home Message

 When we spend too much time pleasing others and ignoring our own needs, it can indicate a lack of assertiveness.
 While it is essential to let others have their say, our own views and needs deserve to be heard, considered, and, when possible, met.

 Failing to practice assertiveness can mean that others take advantage.
 People may come to you because they know you won’t say no even when the request is unreasonable, and they will not need to compromise (Williams, 2020).

 Assertiveness techniques can help you share your opinion and ask for what you want without resorting to aggression or remaining passive and resentful.
 Direct and assertive communication provides the best opportunity for a balanced and fair outcome based on openness and shared compromise.

 Through understanding your own, or your clients’, assertiveness style, it is possible to begin using tools and techniques to develop a “communication style that encourages straightforward expression” without hostility (Mitamura, 2017, p.
 99).